Do High Blood Pressure Drugs Increase Your Coronavirus Risk?

 Don’t stop taking high blood pressure drugs

-On March 17, in a joint statement, the ACC, AHA, and the Heart Failure Society of America urged patients on these medications not to change their regimen, unless instructed by a doctor.
+On March 17, 2020, in a joint statement, the ACC, AHA, and the Heart Failure Society of America urged patients on these medications not to change their regimen, unless instructed by a doctor.
 If anyone with cardiovascular disease is diagnosed with Covid-19, then doctors need to make decisions based on the patient’s individual factors, according to the statement.
+A more recent statement from the ACC from July 2020 still stands by this recommendation.

-If the pandemic indeed lasts for months or longer (which seems increasingly likely) and people interrupt their medication, “a lot of people are going to suffer from aggravated heart failure or stroke,” says Dr. Cingolani.
+If the pandemic indeed lasts for a long time and people interrupt their medication, “a lot of people are going to suffer from aggravated heart failure or stroke,” says Dr. Cingolani.
+It’s important to remember that other health conditions are still a risk during this pandemic.

 katleho Seisa/Getty ImagesHigh blood pressure does increase Covid-19 risk